kkrypt0nn/centauri/documentation/docs/troubleshooting/token-issues/README.md

 :::

-Here is an example of a, now invalidated, Discord token:
+Here is an example of a (now invalidated) Discord token:

 ```
 OTA5Nzc0MTgyMzM5MDA2NzIu.OXIME5.5MbvcVgSQHiuwRGPX0mlECrNO4-Tgd4RFG5DbE
 ```

-When using Centauri, if you use an **invalid/wrong token**, you might encounter an `errors.Unauthorized` error while performing requests.
+When using Centauri, if you use an **invalid/wrong token**, you might encounter a `discord.Error` with the message being `401: Unauthorized` error while performing requests.

 ## Get a token